THE KILLER

 -and he made his way to his office-

-I lost track, but the phrase “made his way to” must’ve been used no less than 35 times in this book.
+The phrase “made his way to” must’ve been used no less than 35 times in this book.
 Anyway Alvarez’s guy Noakes is going through some photos they found on Stevenson’s corpse?
 How convenient, but really the point of this chapter is to inform Alvarez that Kennard is dead.
 He mostly doesn’t care, but is it because he’s a bad detective and can’t see that his death is suspicious or because he doesn’t respect Kennard and that minimizes his spidey sense for the larger context of the crime.
 Either way it should’ve been more clear as it would’ve shed significant insight into what makes Alvarez tick.

 Finally we get a real injection of tension.
 Victor is in Hungary and he’s doing all his gratuitious shadow losing multiple taxi charades before going to another internet café to see if his broker ever responded to his last message on the Korean game forum thingy.
 There is a response (Victor still has the McGuffin sounding flash drive after all) and it’s the broker saying, ‘call me I can help you.’
 The inner monologue/internal conflict is the clunky part, but the interaction with the broker is not.
 He convinces himself to call and is surprised to hear an American woman (Rebecca).
 They bluff each other, she says come back to Paris and I’ll help you find your assailant then ends the call in under 60 seconds.
 Victor must decide to cut ties and disappear forever or go to Paris.
 Didn’t we already go through this dilemma with McClury the sniper?
 Regardless, going to Paris is admitting he’s scared.
 Not quite the mic drop moment the author was likely going for, but again, what a chapter.